Press communiqué of the Co-Chairs of the Geneva International Discussions

-The 46th round of the Geneva International Discussions (GID) took place today in a business-like and respectful atmosphere.
+The 45th round of the Geneva International Discussions (GID) took place on 10 October 2018.

 On the occasion of the 10th anniversary of the GID, the Co--‐Chairs acknowledge the participants’ continued commitment to this unique mechanism, which allows them to meet and to address important issues and concerns in order to reach tangible results.